franklauder/franklauder.github.io/_posts/2023-06-30-InsuranceFraud.md

 <br/><br/>

-Fraud is a prevalent concern in many segments of industry and government.
-Examples are healthcare, auto insurance, and unemployment insurance.
-This project will focus on auto insurance fraud in India.
-Classifying fraudulent claims is our goal yet insuring we do not incorrectly classify non-fraudulent claims from customers will play an important part of model choice.
+Fraud is a prevalent concern in many industry and government sectors, such as healthcare, auto insurance, and unemployment insurance.
+This project specifically concentrates on addressing auto insurance fraud in India.
+Our primary goal is to classify fraudulent claims; however, ensuring the accurate classification of non-fraudulent claims from customers will be a critical aspect in selecting the appropriate model.

 To access the project, click on the *Insurance Fraud* link below.